Anna Zhao, Content Strategist at Quietly, shares the dos and don’ts of branded content.

 Bottom line: If you’re paying to place content or commission branded content by a third-party publisher’s editorial team, the publisher needs to be a clear and obvious fit for your brand.

-4. Do: Consider Sponsoring Content.
-Don't: Sponsor Just Anything
+Don’t: Sponsor Just Anything

 A forced tie-in between brand and content also does the brand no good in generating more awareness and positive association.
 Without pointing any fingers, there are many instances of readers breezing through a lowbrow listicle, only to discover that it was sponsored by a brand that had absolutely no business being associated with the content.
 Plus, it’s more likely to make readers angry and mistrustful of branded content.
 There are better ways to paint a brand as fun and whimsical without arbitrarily associating it with content that has no relevance to its products, services or even industry.

-5. Do: Invest in Content Marketing for the Long-Term.
-Don't: Stop Content Marketing After a Month
+Don’t: Stop Content Marketing After a Month

 Finally, brands need to start thinking of content marketing as an ongoing effort rather than a short-lived one-off.